scipopt/gcg/doc/resources/devs/howtouse/generatevisu.md

     ./general/comparison_table.sh run1.res run2.res run3.res ...

-with run1, run2, ... being a `.res` file in the format as shown in @ref what-files "'What files do I get'"..
+with run1, run2, ... being a `.res` file in the format as shown in @ref what-files "'What files do I get'".

 \htmlinclude visualizations/table.html
 \n
 ### Parse outfiles without plotting